Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

  cameras play critical roles in mobile robot perception, pro viding 3D environmental information and facilitating vision guided navigation, respectively.
-Fig1 shows such example of the camera that we have used in this project.
+Fig1 shows such example of the camera that we have used in this project. </p>

  ##   A. Hardware and Software Setup

 <center><img src="ZED2_Camera.jpeg" alt="txt_to_img" width="700" height="500"/></a></center>

-The project utilized a combination of advanced hardware and software to process and analyze sensor data:
+<p align="justify">The project utilized a combination of advanced hardware
+ and software to process and analyze sensor data:

 * Jetson Xavier Processor: Served as the computational